KennyHT/learn-kubernetes/labs/configmaps.md

 ## Verifying our Pod has the expected environment variables

-    kubectl exec -it kuard-pod printenv
+    kubectl exec -it kuard-pod-configmap printenv